FTI Consulting

-FTI Consulting is a business advisory firm headquartered in Washington, D.C., United States.
-FTI is one of the largest financial consulting firms in the world and consistently ranks as one of the top global management consulting firms.
-The company specializes in the fields of corporate finance and restructuring, economic consulting, forensic and litigation consulting, strategic communications and technology.
-Founded as Forensic Technologies International Ltd in 1982, FTI Consulting employs more than 6,200 staff in 28 countries.
+FTI Consulting (earlier Forensics Technologies International) is a business consultancy firm founded in 1982 and headquartered in Washington, D.C., United States.
+The company specializes in corporate finance and restructuring, economic consulting, forensic and litigation consulting, strategic communications, technology and strategy consulting.
+FTI Consulting employs more than 7,700 staff in 31 countries and is one of the largest financial consulting firms worldwide.

 The firm was involved in the Lehman Brothers and General Motors bankruptcies, the investigation into the Bernard Madoff fraud, Bush v.
-Gore, and the Major League Baseball steroid investigation.
+Gore, the Major League Baseball steroid investigation, and public relations works for fossil fuel industry clients.

 As of January 2020, FTI Consulting had the largest restructuring business in the US.
+As of December 31, 2023, FTI's clients include 98 of the world’s top 100 law firms as ranked by The American Lawyer Global 100 list, 83 out of the Fortune 100 companies, 64 of the top 100 private equity firms on the Private Equity International 300 list and 38 out of the world’s top 50 bank holding companies.
+In addition, FTI also serves a range of federal, state and local government agencies.